dice-project/DICE-Deployment-Service/doc/AdminGuide.md

 relatively static for each instance of the DICE deployment service, the administrator has to load it only once, but before the first application can be deployed.
 The inputs needed therefore depend on the target platform (OpenStack, FCO, etc.).
-It is of course possible to provide additional inputs depending on the needs of the application blueprints.
-In the following subsections we provide the minimum inputs list that is common to all the DICE technology library supported blueprints.

-To get a template of required inputs, we can use `tools/blueprint-helper.py` script.
-To generate it, we execute

-    $ tools/blueprint-helper.py example/test-server.yaml \
-        inputs --format dice > dds_inputs.json

-Now we must open the generated file and fill in the details.
-Required inputs can be found by simply searching for the string `REPLACE_ME` in the file.
-Detailed description of each input can be found in the sections below.

-When we have our inputs ready, we can proceed and upload them to DICE deployment service by executing
+If you followed the steps of the DICE Deployment Service installation, your working directory should contain a `dds_inputs.json` file.
+We upload it by
+executing:

     $ tools/dice-deploy-cli set-inputs dds_inputs.json
     [INFO] - Checking DICE Deployment Service URL [INFO] - Checking DICE Deployment Service authentication data [INFO] - Replacing service inputs
     [INFO] - Successfully updated inputs

+Please note that the command replaces any previous values of the inputs in the `dds_inputs.json` while removing any inputs that are not present in the uploaded file.

+It is of course possible to provide additional inputs depending on the needs of the application blueprints.
+In the following subsections we provide the minimum inputs list that is common to all the DICE technology library supported blueprints.

 And this is it.
 We successfully configured DICE deployment service that is now fully operational.